Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 That may not pass muster with the safety people, though, so do it at your own risk.
 I have never seen anyone address this – they all say to add the just cooked, hot meat to hot jars and fill with hot broth.
 I don’t have a stove big enough to hold all of those pots!

 At any rate, the time and the pressure remain exactly the same.
 In fact, the picture above shows cooked meatballs and raw beef going into the same canner load.
-You can process different types of meat at the same time, cooked and uncooked.
+You can pressure can meat of different types at the same time, both cooked and uncooked.

 How tight do I put the lid on?